pyannote/pyannote-database/README.md

 ### Generic speaker diarization protocols
 ([↑up to table of contents](#table-of-contents))

-`pyannote.database` supports speaker diarization protocols out-of-the-box through the provision of RTTM (and UEM) annotation files.
+`pyannote.database` supports speaker diarization protocols out-of-the-box through the provision of RTTM or MDTM (and UEM) annotation files.
 It relies on the `~/.pyannote/custom.yml` with the following format:

 ```yaml
 # ~/.pyannote/custom.yml